 column.
 Now we can see that the Engineering team is clearly the team that is adding the most effort to this product launch.

-for managing a project, and sometimes the most important part is focusing more on the process rather than the final product.
+, and sometimes the most important part is focusing more on the planning process rather than the final product.
 By building your own application that looks and feels like a real product roadmap software (without needing to be a programmer), you can get the best of both worlds.

 Find freedom on the canvas.